tm-a-t/TGPy/guide/docs/extensibility/transformers.md

-## Using transformers and hooks manually
+## Use transformers and hooks manually

 Apply all your code transformers to a custom text: